 Why are holiday sales so successful?

-For example, a 42” flat screen television may be $1,299 normally, but seeing a Black Friday flash sale for half off retail price would be an enticing deal for a potential buyer.
+For example, a 42” flat screen television maybe $1,299 normally, but seeing a Black Friday flash sale for half of the retail price would be an enticing deal for a potential buyer.

 How to create a unique holiday sale